 The Alaska State Quarter is the 49th coin in the 50 State Quarters Program.
 The coin depicts a grizzly bear holding a freshly-caught salmon in its powerful jaws, as it emerges from a rushing stream.
 The inscription, "The Great Land" appears to the right, below the North Star.
 Alaska was admitted to the Union on Jan.
 3, 1959; the year Alaska became a state appears below the inscription "Alaska" at the top of the coin.
 The other side of the Alaska Quarter bears the same portrait of George Washington that has appeared on the other State Quarters.

-The main design element of the grizzly bear catching a salmon are intended to symbolize the natural beauty of Alaska and the abundance of its wildlife.
+The main design element of the grizzly bear catching a salmon is intended to symbolize the natural beauty of Alaska and the abundance of its wildlife.
 The grizzly represents strength, and the salmon stands for the nutrition that makes such strength possible.
-These are lovely concepts, except for the fact that the grizzly bear is actually primarily a vegetarian!
-However, the grizzly is eminently appropriate for the Alaska Quarter design, as better than 98% of the grizzly population in the United States is found in Alaska.
+These are lovely concepts, except for the fact that the grizzly bear is an omnivore.
+However, the grizzly is eminently appropriate for the Alaska Quarter design, as more than 98% of the grizzly population in the United States is found in Alaska.

 The depiction of the North Star on the Alaska Quarter is a little disappointing.
-The North Star is a grand symbol, the most important star in the sky to mankind spanning at least three millennium, but the depiction of the Star on the Alaska Quarter will probably be overlooked by most people.
+The North Star is a grand symbol, the most famous star in the sky to humanity spanning at least three millennia, but most people will probably overlook the depiction of the Star on the Alaska Quarter.
 It looks just like any number of other mundane stars that have appeared on U.S. coinage, and I doubt many will realize its significance.
 It would have been nice if they had given it some rays, or made it larger and less generic-looking.
 At least it's there in some modest form!

 Alaska State Trivia

 Alaska is a remarkable state for its many extremes.
 Few people truly appreciate the sheer size of Alaska - it is larger than the three largest contiguous U.S. states combined!
-One of the photos to the right shows Alaska superimposed over the continental U.S. (click on the photo of the Alaska Quarter to see it.)
-Here are some other fascinating facts about Alaska:
+One of the photos to the right shows Alaska superimposed over the continental U.S. Here are some other fascinating facts about Alaska:

 - The U.S. purchased Alaska from Russia in 1867 for $7.2 million, about 2 cents per acre.